 Blood glucose levels are usually tested before and after meals, and at bedtime.

 The blood sugar level is typically determined by pricking a fingertip with a lancing device and applying the blood to a glucose meter, which reads the value.
+Some of the meters will allow the blood sample to be taken from the arms or other body areas.

 There are many meters on the market, for example- Accu-Check Advantage, One Touch Ultra, Sure Step and Freestyle.
 Each meter has its own advantages and disadvantages (some use less blood, have a larger digital readout, or take a shorter time to give you results, etc).